edgelesssys/contrast/rfc/004-recovery.md

 #### Recovery Mode

 While in _recovery mode_, all calls to `SetManifest` are rejected.
-This prevents accidental or malicious overwrites of the Coordinator's storage.
+This prevents accidental or malicious overwrites of the Coordinator's storage (a coordinator in $S_0$ accepts manifests from anybody).

 Instead, the Coordinator waits for calls to a newly added `Recover` method.
 This method accepts the seed and tries to mount the encrypted volume.
-If this is successful, it starts the recovery process.
+If this is successful, it starts the recovery process by deriving the root CA key and the signing key.

-The Coordinator builds an in-memory tree of transactions loaded from persistence, with a common root at $S_0$ (the empty predecessor).
-It checks the leaves for matching signatures and, on the first match, applies the transitions from $S_0$ to that leaf.
-Note that there should only be one chain, but the storage API can't enforce that.
+The Coordinator loads the head transition from persistence and follows the back references to $S_0$.
+Then, starting from $S_0$, it checks the signature for each transaction and applies it.
 Finally, it enters _normal mode_.

 #### Normal Mode